papapabi/sample-app/README.md

 ## Getting started

-To get started with the app, clone the repo and then install the needed gems:
+To get started with spitter, clone the repo and then install the needed gems:

 ```
 $ bundle install --without production